Pyranid Logo

 Parameter Binding

-When you execute a SQL statement, Pyranid will convert it to a java.sql.PreparedStatement and ask your PreparedStatementBinder to provide values for any ? parameter placeholders.
+When you execute a SQL statement, Pyranid will convert it to a java.sql.PreparedStatement and ask your PreparedStatementBinder to provide values for any named parameters (e.g. :account_id).
 Use of java.sql.PreparedStatement is important: among other things, it prevents SQL injection, permits your DBMS to re-use execution plans for performance, and enables typesafe parameter binding.

 @FunctionalInterface